PINTO0309/yolov9-wholebody25-onnxruntime-web-test/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 🙏 Acknowledgments

-- YOLOv9 model architecture and weights
-- ONNX Runtime Web team for the inference engine
-- Electron team for the desktop framework
-- React and TypeScript communities

-## 📞 Support

-For issues and questions:
-- Open an issue on GitHub
-- Check existing issues for solutions
-- Provide detailed error messages and system information

 ---

 **Note**: This application is for educational and research purposes.
 Ensure compliance with applicable privacy laws when using webcam and screen recording features.